-B. A person holding a valid level 2 license and seeking a level 3 license pursuant to the provisions of this rule shall meet the following requirements:
+B. A person holding a level 2 teaching license and seeking a level 3-A teaching license shall meet the following requirements:

-(1) a completed application for continuing licensure shall be submitted to the director;
+(1) submission of a completed application for continuing licensure shall be submitted to the department;

-(2) the applicant must hold a master’s degree from a regionally accredited college or university;
+(2) successful completion of a post-baccalaureate degree from a regionally accredited college or university;

-(3) the superintendent of the local school district, or the governing authority of the state institution, charter school, or private school by which the applicant was most recently employed as of the date of the application for continued licensure must submit to the director a verification that the applicant has satisfactorily demonstrated the competencies required by the PED for a level 3-A license.
+(3) the governing authority by which the applicant was most recently employed as of the date of the application for continued licensure shall submit to the department verification that the applicant has demonstrated the competencies required for a level 3-A teaching license.

-C. A person holding a valid level 2 or level 3-A license and seeking continuing licensure pursuant to the provisions of this rule shall meet the requirements of either (1) or (2) below:
+C. A person holding a level 2 teaching license or level 3-A teaching license who is seeking continuing licensure shall submit, along with the fee specified in 6.60.7.8 NMAC:

-(1) If renewing licensure through the PED, submit, along with the fee specified in 6.60.7.8 NMAC, a completed application for continuing licensure to the director and verification from the superintendent of the local school district or the governing authority of the state institution, charter school, or private school by which the applicant has been most recently employed as of the date of the application for licensure renewal, that the applicant has satisfactorily demonstrated the competencies required by the PED.

-(2) If renewing through a local school district, state institution, charter school, or private school, complete the PED's application for continuing licensure.
-The employing school or school district shall attach to the application the PED's verification by the superintendent of the local school district, the governing authority of the state institution, charter school, or private school by which the applicant has been most recently employed as of the date of the application for licensure renewal, that the applicant has satisfactorily demonstrated the competencies required by the PED.
-These documents will be maintained on file in the individual's personnel file in the local school district or school.
-The superintendent or the superintendent's designee will authorize the issuance of the renewal of licensure through procedures established by the PED.
-The license shall be printed by, and mailed to the teacher from, the PED.
-Under no circumstances will local school districts print a license.
-The PED shall determine how or if renewal fees authorized in 6.60.7.8 NMAC shall be paid by an applicant who renews the license under Paragraph (2) of Subsection C of 6.60.6.9 NMAC.
+(1) a completed application for licensure renewal to the department; and

+(2) verification from the governing authority by which the applicant has been most recently employed as of the date of the application for licensure renewal, that the applicant has demonstrated the competencies required by the department.

-D. A person holding a valid level 2 teaching license and a level 3 counselor license seeking advancement to level 3-B, licensure in educational administration shall follow the requirements and procedures set forth in 6.62.2.8 NMAC.
+D. A person holding a level 2 teaching license and a level 3 counselor license seeking a level 3-B administrator license shall follow the requirements and procedures set forth in 6.62.2.8 NMAC.

-E. A person holding a level 3-B administrator license and seeking continuing licensure pursuant to the provisions of this rule shall meet the requirements of either Paragraphs (1) or (2) of Subsection C of 6.60.6.10 NMAC.
+E. A person holding a level 3-B administrator license and seeking continuing licensure pursuant to the provisions of this rule shall meet the requirements of Paragraphs (1) or (2) of Subsection C of this section.

-[6.60.6.10 NMAC - N, 9/30/2003; A, 8/31/2004; A, 4/29/2005; A, 5/31/2006; A, 10/31/2007; A, 1/29/2010]
+[6.60.6.10 NMAC – Rp, 6.60.6.10 NMAC, 1/18/2023]

 6.60.6.11 EXCEPTIONS:

-A. Exceptions for “exigent circumstances”:

-(1) The provisions of this paragraph shall apply to an individual holding a valid New Mexico license who, in exigent circumstances, is unable to secure a verification of the required competencies for licensure renewal.

-(2) As used in this paragraph, “exigent circumstance” means:
+A. The provisions of this paragraph shall apply to an individual holding a level 1, level 2, or level 3-A teaching license who, in exigent circumstance, is unable to secure verification of the required competencies for licensure renewal.
+As used in this paragraph, “exigent circumstance” means: